MarkusTiede/about/me.md

 ### talks 2017

+#### `en` UI test automation using the Jubula API: the why, the how and the what
+ - [EclipseCon Europe][t.2017.ece.j]
+ - [reveal.js Slides][t.2017.ece.j.slides]

+Join Markus and Alex in this tutorial to learn how to use the Jubula Client API to write good UI test cases for your application.
+UI tests aren’t often a favourite pastime for developers, but they do provide useful feedback from the user perspective: they let us know whether the desired workflows are possible via the UI.
+They are a great addition to other test levels for a well-designed test strategy.

+Jubula’s main target group is testers without programming skills, but since early 2015, the Client API allows users who can program to write Jubula tests.
+The Client API offers a wide variety of actions for automating via the UI for Swing, SWT/RCP/GEF and JavaFX.

+This tutorial has two main learning objectives:

+Working with the Jubula Client API to write automated tests Getting started with the concept of equivalence class analysis to write just the right amount of UI test cases.
+This part is independent of the tool or testing level used and thereby an universal takeaway.

+In this tutorial we’ll cover:
+ - An introduction to Jubula and to UI testing
+ - Working with the Client API
+ - Defining and starting applications
+ - Writing tests
+ - Analysing test results
+ - Equivalence class analysis and how to easily apply and use them for UI tests
+ - Integrating Jubula, test design and test automation into your process

+#### `en` Pipelining quality - best practices, lessons learned and tools for continuous delivery processes
+ - [EclipseCon Europe][t.2017.ece.p]

+In this talk Markus will share hands-on project experience for building and maintaining CI processes applicable in small and large enterprises projects.

+After a short introduction to the project context Markus will focus on best practices, lessons learned and tools used within automated deployment chains based on state-of-the-art Jenkins pipelines.

+In this talk you will join the journey of an epic, a user story and a bugfix from

+ - its beginning as requirement or defect,
+ - over its implementation in source code,
+ - to both static and dynamic code quality assurance mechanisms,
+ - its rollout in integration and acceptance stages,
+ - up to its deployment, monitoring and maintenance in production

+This talk aims at anyone interested in general ideas and means for continuous integration techniques in both agile and classic project layouts.

+Besides his many years of experience in test automation, Markus recently gained a lot of insights during his daily business working as a release manager and engineer in an ongoing large-scale insurance enterprise project called Galileo at the Basler Versicherungen in Switzerland.

 #### `en` Getting started with Jubula - an UI test automation framework
  - [EclipseCon France][t.2017.ecf.j]
  - [PDF Slides][t.2017.ecf.j.slides]